Guided an EU institution on how to make their technology guide actually useful for the people landing on it.

 - Trade-off accepted: Structured export work sits in “Next/Later” and needs a separate decision and budget.

-- Resulting implication: A pragmatic path to being an authoritative reference in an agent-mediated world, without betting on a chatbot.
+- Result: A pragmatic path to being an authoritative reference in an agent-mediated world, without betting on a chatbot.

 flowchart TB